 Board of Directors

-CBAL's Board of Directors demonstrates leadership and commitment to literacy and lifelong learning and provides outstanding leadership to the organization.
-The board reflects the vast geographical region CBAL services and the complex partnerships that allow CBAL to work efficiently and effectively in Columbia Basin and Boundary communities.
+CBAL's Board of Directors is committed to literacy and lifelong learning and provides outstanding leadership to the organization.
+The board reflects the vast geographical region CBAL serves and the complex partnerships that allow CBAL to work efficiently and effectively in the Columbia Basin and Boundary communities.